Best of Central Europe Travel Itinerary, Day by Day Guide

 Day 13 Bratislava Slovakia

 Train tickets from Budapest to Bratislava are not available online.
 You must purchase the train ticket from Budapest Nyugati Station to Bratislava Main Station in Budapest.
 Take the earliest train available.
 Store your bags outside of the train station on platform 1.
 Take bus number X13 or a taxi to the city center.
 Follow this 24 Hours in Bratislava Slovakia itinerary and spend the day wandering the old town.
 Be sure to visit Bratislava Castle, see the Presidential Palace, and check out the view from the UFO Bridge.
 Return to the train station, collect your bags, and continue another hour on the train to Vienna.
-Pro tip: I spent the night in Bratislava, a better use of time is to continue on to Vienna on Day 13 in order to sleep in a little on Day 14.
+Pro tip: I spent the night in Bratislava, a better use of time is to continue on to Vienna on Day 13 to sleep in a little on Day 14.

 READ Complete Guide to Slovakia